-Here are a couple of things to think about to help ensure productivity and not lose a beat as you and your team members are working from home:
+Out of sight can mean out of mind.
+Without your physical presence around team members, I hope that’s not the case for your team’s work productivity.
+However, it could be.
+Here are a couple of things to think about to help ensure productivity and not lose a beat as you and your team … Continue reading →

 A few times a week, I endure a rigorous indoor cycle class where all I want is a decent workout.
 As a communication junkie, what I’ve noticed (and that bugs me more and more) is the use of “I” language.
 Now, I get that we all learned the importance of … Continue reading →